Last updated on April 4th, 2017

 As it turned out, the Bob’s Red Mill Flaxseed Meal stayed fresh.
 It’s sold in an opaque package, which Dolson says is a must, and I kept it in the refrigerator.
 The package copy also says it can be kept frozen.

 I’m not sure I agree that the meal has a “robust, nutty flavor,” as the package copy claims, but it tastes OK.
 More to the point, it tasted the same to me in August as it tasted in April.
 So, based on that, when I buy flax seed meal again (which I plan to do this week), it will be Bob’s Red Meal.
-(Note: I am not receiving compensation in any form from Bob’s Red Mill company, and not endorsing the brand over others.)
+(Note: I am not receiving compensation in any form from the Bob’s Red Mill company, and not endorsing the brand over others.)